tali0273/Tao-Li/README.md

 6. Location: “As a university student I want to be able to see what sorts of things there are to do nearby (i.e. food, bars, events, etc.) so I can build a sense of community in my college town.”
 (Story Points: 5)

 ##Project Tracking Software:
-We will be using Github's build in tracking softwhere: https://github.com/tali0273/csci3308-project/milestones
+We will be using Github's build in tracking softwhere Issues and Milestones: https://github.com/tali0273/csci3308-project/milestones